Randle scores 31 points as Knicks rout Rockets 122-97

 TIP-INS

-Knicks: RJ Barrett had 21 points, seven rebounds and five assists. … Rookie Immanuel Quickley had 13 points off the bench. … Rose had 24 points. … New York made 18 of 35 3s.
+Knicks: RJ Barrett had 21 points, seven rebounds and five assists. … Rookie Immanuel Quickley had 13 points off the bench. … New York made 18 of 35 3s.

 Rockets: Kelly Olynyk had 17 points, 10 rebounds and seven assists. … Bradley started after missing the last two games with right leg soreness and had seven points. … Danuel House Jr. missed his third straight game with a sore right ankle. … D.J.
 Augustin missed his 11th game in a row with a sprained left ankle. … Coach Stephen Silas said that Eric Gordon, who has been out since March 11 with a strained groin, is getting better and could return this season.